-First – Who said there are no carbs on Phase One?
+First – Who said there are no carbs on Kaufmann 1?
 I juice almost everyday, and I’ve calculated that my giant green juice has about 60 grams of carbs.
 My strawberry-cashew-olive oil-cream summer breakfast salad is loaded with carbs.
 My autumn pumpkin smoothies are carbohydrate-rich.
-And all of it is Phase One.
+And all of it is Kaufmann 1.

-On Phase One, you can go high-carb, low-carb or even no carb.
+On Kaufmann 1, you can go high-carb, low-carb or even no carb.
 Whatever you want.
 It’s just that the carbs you do consume won’t come from wheat, rye, corn, sugar, and certain other grains.

-So, please don’t think of Phase One as being a no carb diet.
+So, please don’t think of Kaufmann 1 as being a no carb diet.
 You’ll be eating lots of vegetables, all of which contain carbohydrates.
 If you choose to do a low-carb version, just know that carbohydrates are like kindling when you’re starting a fire.
 They burn quickly, and then they’re out.
 Not much is required of them in the human diet for average people.

-Just try Phase One, and see if your energy doesn’t steadily improve – with or without a lot of carbohydrates for kindling.
+Just try Kaufmann 1, and see if your energy doesn’t steadily improve – with or without a lot of carbohydrates for kindling.